 However, this week saw the end to my self-imposed shoe famine.
 I've been coveting a pair of Poetic License shoes since last fall, but managed to resist until this week when I saw they had gone on sale.
 And what's better than buying shoes than buying shoes on sale?!
 While it's a London company, I actually discovered PL at Nordstrom in Chicago.
 I fell in love with their quirky, flirty, retro-inspired designs, in fun colors and styles.
 My favorite in my "collection" are a pair of red, mid-heel patent leather with brown side stitching, a brown wooden heel and little peep holes on the face with a leather tassle bow for a little bit of fun.
 They're perfect for adding a little character to boring business suits.
 (And as an aside, their packaging is brilliant... and I'm nothing if not a sucker for good design.
-Yes-- the "box" is indeed also a bag.
-Clever.)
+Yes-- the "b

 But these may soon be knocked out by my new purchase... again, practical because they can be used for work and play (well, perhaps a stretch for the office, but I do like to spice up my work wardrobe with fun shoes...).
 The ballerina "toe shoe" front, rich suede and stain bow accenting a keyhole opening on the face is stylish but practical for colder climates.
 And the platform heel is entirely foot friendly-- because while I do love shoes, I am not a "pain for fashion" type girl.
 They must be comfortable-- and walkable.
 Meaning, I can walk at least a mile in them without killing myself (and seeing as I'm naturally clumsy, these type of heels are much more "maikib-friendly").